At Sugar Bowl, your safety and enjoyment is our number one priority.

 Remembering John Henderson

-John John's Way, is a run on Disney named in John Henderson's honor.
-During your next trip to Sugar Bowl, take a run down John John's Way as a tribute to a life taken too soon.
+John John's Way is a run on Disney named in John Henderson's honor.
+During your next trip to Sugar Bowl, please take a run on John John's Way in remembrance of the boy whose life was taken too soon, and in tribute to his family who has contributed so greatly to the safety of all children since that time.